kevinnowland/kevinnowland.github.io/code/_posts/2020-05-04-backpropagation.md

 to get the full scope of
 the behavior.
 What changes here is that while $w^{T-2}\_{n, m}$ only feeds neuron $n$ in $V\_{T-1}$, but neuron $n$ in $V\_{T-1}$ feeds every neuron in $V\_T$, of which there are multiple.
-So now the calculate looks like
+So now the calculation looks like

 $$
 \begin{align*}